Short Term Loans

 Students who do not pay their Short Term Loans on time decrease the amount of money available for other students to borrow.

 There are special funds in place to assist Anthropology majors, Geriatrics majors, Kappa Alpha Phi Fraternity members and international students.
-Please contact Enrollment Services at email@example.com or (678) 839-6140, for further information if you believe you would qualify for these funds.
+Please contact Student Solutions at email@example.com or (678) 839-6140, for further information if you believe you would qualify for these funds.

 All Short Term Loan repayments are made based on a fixed payment schedule, as determined at the beginning of each semester and is documented in your promissory note.